nepo-dev/nepo.dev/src/ramen-101-the-5-parts.md

 category: 'food'
 tags: 'ramen'
 abstract:
- First part on a guide to understand ramen and how to make it at home.
+ First part on a series to understand ramen and how to make it at home.
+In this section we talk about the 5 basic parts: broth, tare, oil, noodles and toppings.
+We will learn how they come together in a bowl and we will try our hands at our first, very simple ramen.
+Itadakimasu!
 ---

 ^Note for self, these metadata variables can be used in templates like $title$.

+Irasshai, ramen otaku!
+Welcome, ramen aficionado!

 ## The 5 parts of ramen